 With more time available, a recruiter can spend their time talking to the most promising candidates and increase their chance of engaging the right talent faster.

 Recruiters process resumes in the order they receive it or find it.
 Many times they either receive applications that are not relevant or when they search for candidates on job boards, they are often misled by error-prone keyword matching techniques. e.g. when recruiters are searching for Oracle developers they end up finding many Java developers because both kinds of candidates have mentioned pl-sql on their resume.
 Similarly, it happens for Financial Analyst vs Data Analyst or Company Secretary vs Personal Secretary.
 The examples are countless.

 Basically, a recruiter may end up spending a lot of time engaging non-relevant candidates.
 When you have already spent days in engaging not so good candidates, you may tend to believe those good candidates are difficult to find.
 It is then you start thinking about making compromises.

 The use of AI for resume screening eliminates such noise from your resume screening process.
 It identifies best candidates much early in the hiring process.
 Therefore the chances of you interviewing the most suitable candidates are significantly higher.

 AI For Resume Screening Can Reduce Unconscious Bias

-Believe it or not but we tend to have unconscious bias towards many things.
+Believe it or not but we tend to have an unconscious bias towards many things.
 Recruitment is no exception.
-Many a times a hiring manager or a recruiter makes a decision by just reading the name of a candidate.
+Many times a hiring manager or a recruiter makes a decision by just reading the name of a candidate.
 Candidate demographics such as gender, race, religion or region can fuel such unconscious bias.